multiversx/mx-docs/docs/developers/built-in-functions.md

 ## **Introduction**

-Elrond protocol has a set of built-in functions.
+MultiversX (previously Elrond) protocol has a set of built-in functions.
 A built-in function is a special protocol-side function that doesn't require a specific smart contract address as receiver of the transaction.
 When such a function is called via a transaction, built-in handlers are triggered and will execute it.

 Calls to these functions are considered `built-in function calls` and are treated different than other smart contract calls.